| Documentation

 • Signing the margin agreement

-5. Wait for approval (typically 1-2 business days)
+5. Wait for approval (1-2 business days according to Tradier)

 Pattern Day Trader Rule